iamzehan/think_bayes/README.md

 ## Think Stats
 ___
 A personal endeavor towards statistics.

+``It is advised to also use 'pen and paper' to keep track of the equations or some of them might make your head hurt.``

 This repository contains the study materials and experimental aspects of the book Titled: _**'Think Bayes - Bayesian Statistics in Python (2nd Edition)'**_, written by Allen B. Downey & published by [O'REILLY Media](https://www.oreilly.com/)